davetron5000/optparse-plus/tutorial/6_refactor.md

 ```

 It's now a lot shorter, easier to understand and we have our code in classes, where they can be tested in a fast-running unit
-test.
+test (we'll leave those tests as an exercise to the reader).

 The point of all this is that *none of this matters to Methadone*.
 When you distribute your app, the code will be available, and
 thus you can organize it however you'd like.

 You've noticed that we've been punting on a few things that we've seen, most recently, the module `Methadone::CLILogging`.
 At
 this point, you know enough to effectively use Methadone to make awesome command-line apps.
 In the next section, we'll take a
-closer look at how logging and debugging work with a Methadone app.
+closer look at how logging and debugging work with a Methadone app, which will clear up a few details that we've glossed over.